torbsd/torbsd.github.io/relay-guides.md

 __TDP__ is creating two guides to building and configuring Tor relays for FreeBSD and OpenBSD.

-There will be two parts to each.
+There will be two versions of each.

-The first part will be a "quick and dirty" guide to getting a Tor relay up quickly.
+The first one will be guides to getting a Tor relay up quickly.

 The second will be some other ideas for configuration, covering more optional enhancements.

-One issue to note is that we view various optimization attempts as a complex road, beyond just reading [Stevens' "TCP/IP Illustrated"](https://en.wikipedia.org/wiki/TCP/IP_Illustrated).
+One issue to note is that we view various optimization attempts as a complex road.

-It is not easy to understand the true effects of sysctl value changes and other kernel-level hacks, particularly with TCP traffic.
+It is not easy to measure the true effects of sysctl value changes and other kernel-level hacks, particularly with TCP traffic.
 Tor is a (more or less) randomized routing network.
 That lack of consistency inhibits comparisons in performance beyond the obvious.
-Tor traffic on a relay can vary wildly day-to-day and month-to-month, regardless of any system optimization.
+Tor relay traffic can vary wildly day-to-day and month-to-month, regardless of any system optimization.
 For a useful overview of the problems with testing, see Kode Vicious' [reply to "How Not Why"](https://queue.acm.org/detail.cfm?id=2732268) in ACM's Queue magazine from February 2015.
 His emphasis on repeatability tends to undercut many assumptions that are made about testing a host on an anonymity network.
 It can quickly degenerate into being a blind, counter-productive endeavor.

 Nonetheless, there are some system-level changes we do recommend.
 But do not expect long lists of sysctl values and graphs illustrating the